bcmyguest1/canadian-election-results/Task Results and Explanation - README.txt

 Answer: 3, Green Party

+To be clear, I am not certain I got everything exactly correct/optimized (this was my first time using postgres, previously I have used MySQL and sqlite3 which are usually a little more hands off/lenient), so obviously take my feedback with a grain of salt.
 Feedback on Test:
 -make it clear what you are looking for: this is a small dataset, so optimization of inserts is not really relevant, but would absolutely be for larger datasets
 -allow creativity in table design: giving us the table design (minus indexes) doesn't really allow people to show their sql skill, especially because indexes can often depend on the queries we want to run.
 Instead I would suggest giving the data we need to model, but allow creativity in the table design and columns.
 Also judge for column/table names and proper design.
 Scope is very limited (but that is probably intentional, I do understand that)